myspc-development/artpulse-management/README.md

 ## Installation

 1. Download the plugin .zip or clone this repository into your WordPress `wp-content/plugins` directory.
-2. Install dependencies and build the assets **before activating** the plugin:
+2. Install dependencies and build the assets **before activating** the plugin.
+This will pull in PHP packages such as `stripe/stripe-php` used for the membership checkout flow:

    ```bash
    composer install